 The authorized capital of the Corporation consists of an unlimited number of Common Shares.
-As of March 27, 2018, there were 681,680,846 Common Shares issued and outstanding.
+As of March 22, 2019, there were 34,082,992 Common Shares issued and outstanding.
 Each Common Share has the right to one vote on each matter at the Meeting.

-As of the date hereof, the only persons or companies known by the Corporation to own beneficially, or control or direct, directly or indirectly, more than 10% of the Common Shares are as follows:
+As of the date hereof, no persons or companies known by the Corporation beneficially owned, or controlled or directed, directly or indirectly, more than 10% of the Common Shares.